eightbitraptor/wallpapering/README.md

     coffee_with_sugar = WithSugar.new(Coffee.new))

-You can also easily decorate an array of objects (useful with ActiveRecord finders)
+You can also easily decorate an array of objects

-    # app/controllers/posts_controller.rb
-    def index
-      @posts = Post.all.map_as(PostPresenter) # Returns an array of Presented Posts! end
+    @posts.map_as(PostPresenter) # Returns an array of Presented Posts!

 ## Contributing